Yu Lung, Xuanzang, Zhu Bajie, Sun Wukong, and Sha Wujing.

 This Was His True Form: Inverted — Many of the antagonists are wild animals that have learned to mimic human form (the Chinese version of the henge described on the obake page); they revert to their true form when killed.

 Too Dumb to Live: Xuanzang is incapable of seeing through the disguises of the demons that kidnap him.
-Understandable since he's a human.
-But you would think after the first few times of his blindness getting him kidnapped and almost raped or eaten he would wise up and listen when Sun Wukong and the others tell him not to trust the pitiful looking stranger seeking their assistance.
+It's understandable since he's a human, but you would think after the first few times of his blindness getting him kidnapped and almost raped or eaten he would wise up and listen when Sun Wukong and the others tell him not to trust the pitiful looking stranger seeking their assistance.

 Weapons That Suck: Several examples, including the Crinsom Gourd and Jade Pot (which both melt the victim), the Vajura Ring (which can suck and snatch every weapon, flame or danger around), the Human Bag (which sucks people inside it) and finally, the most dangerous one, the Yin Yang Pot, which destroys whoever's inside it with flames, serpents and dragons.

-Bajie and Wujing pretty much only exist to get the crap beaten out of them to show that Wukong needs to swoop in and save the day again.
+Bajie and Wujing only exist to get the crap beaten out of them to show that Wukong needs to swoop in and save the day again.

-Or equally commonly that Wukong is beaten as well and needs to fall back on greater Divine Intervention.
+Equally commonly is that Wukong is beaten as well and needs to fall back on greater Divine Intervention.

 Zerg Rush: Wukong can create numerous clones of himself.
-And given that this is Mister God-Mode Sue we're talking about here, a Zerg Rush of Wukong clones is nothing to sneeze at.
-Subverted with the Yellow Wind demon (who blows the clones away like straw) and the Gold Horned King and Red Boy (who both torch the clones into oblivion).
+Given that this is Mister God-Mode Sue we're talking about here, a Zerg Rush of Wukong clones is nothing to sneeze at.
+This doesn't work with the Yellow Wind demon (who blows the clones away like straw) and the Gold Horned King and Red Boy (who both torch the clones into oblivion).